FusionCache/docs/docs/design.md

 ![Fusion design](images/design_overview.svg)

-The engine is asynchronous to decouple query execution from requests and responses.
-The network layer is also asynchronous to avoid threads blocking on a socket operation, whilst other sockets can be serviced.
+The network and query execution are asynchronous to decouple query execution from requests and responses.
+This avoids threads blocking:

+- The interface threads pass queries to the query engine, freeing the interface thread to service other network requests
+- When a query completes, the query engine passes the response to the interface, so the query engine thread can execute other queries

 <br/>